umonkey/treemap/README.md

 # Tree Map

 **Tree Map** is an application for urban tree mapping.
 It allows tree loving enthusiasts to collect data about trees and plants in their city, such as location, height, species, and more.
-The data is then used to create a map of the trees in the city, which can be used for various purposes, such as urban planning, environmental studies, and more.
+The data is then used to create a map of the trees in the city, which can be used for various purposes, such as urban planning, environmental studies, recreational and more.

 The application is heavily inspired by the [New York City Street Tree Map](https://tree-map.nycgovparks.org/) (870k trees), which is a great example of how tree mapping can be done, and [Treezilla](https://www.treezilla.org/) (1M trees), which is a similar project in the UK.
 There might be other similar projects, but none that you can run easily and use in your own city, as far as I know.